shazeel-ahmed31/Hover-Effects-with-Grid-Layout/README.md

 # Hover-Effects-with-Grid-Layout
 This project is a responsive section created using HTML5 and external CSS.
+It displays a collection of project cards in a grid layout, where each card contains an image and hidden content that becomes visible on hover.
+The page includes Font Awesome icons for social media links, and a favicon for branding.
+The main concepts used in this project are external CSS styling, CSS Grid layout for structure, hover effects for interactivity, and semantic HTML elements.
+The outcome is a clean and interactive portfolio layout that highlights different projects in an engaging way.